Healthy Homes Assessment Te Mata Hills

 Home Assessments Te Mata Hills for Rental Properties

-• Does the ceiling insulation require replenishment or replacement?
+• Is the ceiling insulation in need of topping up? need replenishment or replacement?

-• Does the home have adequate ventilation?
-This includes extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties